 Medicate Migraines While Breastfeeding?

 I am a breastfeeding mom who suffers from migraines.
-Are there supplements that can prevent migraines but are still safe to use when breastfeeding?
-What about treatments when I have a migraine – are any of them safe to use?
+Are there supplements that can prevent migraines and are safe to use when breastfeeding?
+What about treatments when I have a migraine – are any drugs or supplements safe?

-You can safely take several supplements to prevent migraines while you’re breastfeeding.
-Not all of them work for everyone, but they’re certainly safe and worth a try.
+However, you can safely try several supplements while breastfeeding to see if they work for you as preventives.
 Vitamin B2 (riboflavin) can be helpful, as can magnesium and the herb feverfew, which is available at health food stores.
-The recommended dose of riboflavin is 400 mg daily – a pretty high dose, which needs to be prescribed by a physician.
+The recommended dose of riboflavin is 400 mg daily – a fairly high dose, which needs to be prescribed by a physician.
 Recommended dosage for magnesium is anywhere between 400-600 mg daily, sometimes higher.
 Dosage of feverfew is 100-250 mg of an extract standardized to .7 percent parthenolides.

 Andrew Weil, M.D.

 Susan Hutchinson, “Use of common migraine treatments in breast-feeding women: a summary of recommendations.”
 Headache, April 2013, doi:10.1111/head.12064